avniproject/avni-docs-temp/readme/Implementers/advanced-feature-guide/custom-fields-in-search-results.md

----
-title: "Custom fields in search results"
+title: Custom fields in search results
-slug: "custom-fields-in-search-results"
-excerpt: ""
+excerpt: ''
-hidden: false
-createdAt: "Mon Feb 07 2022 08:45:01 GMT+0000 (Coordinated Universal Time)"
-updatedAt: "Mon Dec 11 2023 12:04:24 GMT+0000 (Coordinated Universal Time)"
----
 Avni app has the capability to setup [custom search filters](https://avni.readme.io/docs/my-dashboard-and-search-filters), but the results do not show any of these fields.
 Using this feature one can add additional fields to the search result.

 ## Setting up custom fields in search results